 Emission check program ended

 After 38 years, Washington’s emission check program ended Jan.
 1, 2020.
-With the end of the program, vehicle owners are no longer required to have their vehicle’s emissions tested before renewing their registration.
+We oversaw the now-retired vehicle emission testing program.
+With the end of the program, vehicle owners are no longer required to have their vehicle’s emissions tested before renewing their vehicle registration.
+Driving a vehicle with modified emissions equipment or a vehicle that smokes is still illegal in Washington.

 Why did Washington end the emission check program?

-Air quality in Washington is much cleaner now than when the program began in 1982.
-Every community currently meets all federal air quality standards.
-The combination of the vehicle emission testing program and advances in vehicle technology led to reduced transportation-related air pollution.
+The air is much cleaner now than when the program began in 1982.
+All areas of Washington, except a small area in Whatcom County, currently meet air quality standards.
+The combination of the vehicle emission testing program and advances in vehicle technology have led to less air pollution from transportation.
 We think air quality will continue to improve as newer, cleaner vehicles replace older, less-efficient models.

 Frequently asked questions